TillWenke/donkeycar_battery_monitoring/README.md

 - quite reliable battery checker
 - eco friendly driving -> rl
 - as model input to keep driving at consistent speed
+- explain the values & give credits to sources